tgvoskuilen/dropletFoam/utilities/chemistrySets/README.md

 | ------- | --------- | ------------ |
 | 29      | 120       | 4            |

 This is Labbe's second reduced version of the ARL mechanism.
-This requires CH2(S), which can sometimes cause problems because of the parentheses in its name.

 ## GasChem4